All Episodes

 When do we want them now?

-Republicans want dirty air, water, they want to throw Granny over the cliff.
+They want to throw Granny over the cliff.

-You know, then you know, look at what's on TV every night, you know, black helicopter television on news tonight.
+You know, then, you know, look at what's on TV every night.

-And Rachel Manow saying that at the same time, you know, we oddly uh influential with the guy who wants to kill us, saying Trump wants to kill journalists, or you know, let me play just some remarks, and I want to ask you both of you think this factors in.
+And Rachel Maddow saying that at the same time, you know, we oddly are influential with the guy who wants to kill us, saying Trump wants to kill journalists.

 Listen to some of the left-wing lunacy that has gone on since Donald Trump has become the president.

-I mean, they're talking about like revising the first amendment.
+I mean, they're talking about like revising the First Amendment.

-The chief of staff this weekend was sitting there, they're looking at those libel laws.
+The chief of staff this weekend was sitting there.

 What do you mean looking at them?

-They're just they don't look back.
+They just, they don't look back.

-Like there's there's we have a First Amendment.
+Like, we have a First Amendment.

-We don't, you can't change it.
+We don't, you can't change.

-They're looking at changing that stuff, and they put out their first campaign ad for 2020, which denounces the fake news and has um and they're really against it, but at the same time, there's never been a president who is more addicted to the news about himself, uh, and who's more responsive to the news that he supposedly thinks is so worthless.
+But at the same time, there's never been a president who is more addicted to the news about himself and who's more responsive to the news that he supposedly thinks is so worthless.

-So it's it is a weird tension.
+So it is a weird tension.

-I think it's a dangerous time for the First Amendment and for the free press in this country, and at the same time, we're oddly influential with the guy who wants to kill us.
+I think it's a dangerous time for the First Amendment and for the free press in this country.

-And to our detractors that insist that this march will never add up to anything.
+And to our detractors that insist that this march will never add up to anything, f you.

-You but this is the hallmark of revolution.
+But this is the hallmark of revolution.

 Yes, I'm angry.